raujonas/executor/README.md

 OR download the <a href="https://github.com/raujonas/executor/releases/download/v1/executor@raujonas.github.io">zip of the latest release</a> and extract the content to ~/.local/share/gnome-shell/extensions/executor@raujonas.github.io

-OR checkout the repo to ~/.local/share/gnome-shell/extensions/ and rename the project folder to /executor@raujonas.github.io for the latest version
+OR for always **latest stable version**: checkout the repo (master branch) to ~/.local/share/gnome-shell/extensions/ and rename the project folder to /executor@raujonas.github.io for the latest version

 ## Configuration